8go/matrix-commander/README.md

                         if the server supports it and if there is access to a browser.
 So, don't use SSO on headless homeservers where there is no browser installed or accessible.
-  -v [EMOJI], --verify [EMOJI]
-                        Perform verification.
+  --verify [EMOJI]      Perform verification.
 Details:: By default, no
                         verification is performed.
 Possible values are:
                         "emoji".
 If verification is desired, run this program in the foreground (not as a service) and without a